 Loneliness was assessed by different means in the current trial.
 An indirect measure of loneliness (i.e., without mentioning "lonely") was administered as the primary outcome.
 Furthermore, we directly asked the participants how often they felt lonely.
 While a significant difference at post-assessment on the indirect measure of loneliness was found between the intervention and waitlist control conditions, no difference between groups was observed in the direct assessment of loneliness.
 The significant reduction in the direct measure of loneliness within all three study conditions may have contributed to the absence of group differences at post.
 Accordingly, the choice of measure for loneliness could be of relevance in intervention research.
-Prior research42 already highlighted diverging results, e.g., regarding the prevalence of loneliness if measured directly or indirectly.
+Prior research [41] already highlighted diverging results, e.g., regarding the prevalence of loneliness if measured directly or indirectly.
 Therefore, a better understanding of the constructs captured with indirect and direct measures of loneliness is needed.

 Concerning secondary outcomes, the intervention groups showed significantly reduced depressive symptoms at post-assessment compared to the control group.
-A decrease in depressive symptoms has also been reported for the ICBT condition compared to the control group in the study by Käll and colleagues30.
-Furthermore, in line with another trial29, we found a significant reduction in social anxiety symptoms in the intervention groups compared to the waitlist.
-Findings of previous observational studies^{11,12,43} point to the interrelatedness between loneliness, depression, and social anxiety.
+A decrease in depressive symptoms has also been reported for the ICBT condition compared to the control group in the study by Käll and colleagues [30].
+Furthermore, in line with another trial [29], we found a significant reduction in social anxiety symptoms in the intervention groups compared to the waitlist.
+Findings of previous observational studies [11, 12, 42] point to the interrelatedness between loneliness, depression, and social anxiety.
 Decreasing loneliness might thus relate to changes in social anxiety and depression.
-However, further research is needed to clarify whether the intervention for loneliness directly affects symptoms of anxiety and depression or if changes in loneliness influence those symptoms.
-This would shed light on the relationship between loneliness and social anxiety and depression and, furthermore, allow to improve interventions for lonely individuals with comorbid social anxiety or depression.

 Regarding further secondary outcomes, the intervention groups showed reduced social avoidance behavior and rejection sensitivity at post-assessment compared to the waitlist control group.
 Concerning other secondary outcomes associated with the cognitive model of loneliness (e.g., interpretation bias), comparing the intervention conditions to the control group and both intervention groups with each other did not show significant differences at post-assessment.
 Since loneliness is a complex phenomenon, it is possible that changes in secondary outcomes have taken place at the individual level but are not reflected at the group level.
-Possible sources of the complexity of loneliness are the various causes that can lead to loneliness, e.g., the death of a close relative, a small social network, or feelings of personal inadequacy44.
-Depending on the underlying causes and individual circumstances, taking different approaches to break the vicious cycle of loneliness might be necessary45.
+Possible sources of the complexity of loneliness are the various causes that can lead to loneliness, e.g., the death of a close relative, a small social network, or feelings of personal inadequacy [43].
+Depending on the underlying causes and individual circumstances, taking different approaches to break the vicious cycle of loneliness might be necessary [44].
 A person with a small social network may need different strategies to reduce their loneliness than someone with a larger social network.
 A better understanding of the causes, circumstances, and characteristics of lonely individuals would allow tailoring interventions to the needs of those individuals.